Skip to main content

 • Testing: Verify configuration with docker pull hello-world after setup

-• Troubleshooting: Check Docker logs with journalctl -u docker.service if pull operations fail
+• Troubleshooting: Check Docker logs with journalctl -u docker.service if pull operations fail, then test the proxy directly with curl -I -x http://proxy.example.com:8080 https://registry-1.docker.io/v2/

 • Security: Store sensitive proxy credentials in Docker secrets or external credential managers